Legal Professionals Standing By 24/7

 Unemployment vs. State Disability: 5 Things You Must Know Now

-Despite the increased awareness of EDD (Employment Development Department) benefits, many people are confused about which types of benefits are available and when they can apply for them.
+Despite the increased awareness of EDD (Employment Development Department) benefits, many people are confused about which benefits are available and when they can apply.
 If you are out of work due to an accident or have been laid off, you may be able to get benefits from the government.

-There are two types of benefits that we see a lot in Workers’ Comp cases: Unemployment and State Disability Insurance.
-You can apply to them if you have been fired from your job or if you've been in an accident and became unable to work.
+There are two types of benefits in Workers’ Comp cases: Unemployment and State Disability Insurance.
+You can apply to them if you have been fired, even if you've been in an accident and became unable to work.

 With these benefits, you can focus on regaining your financial footing without worrying about how to pay the bills.
 So keep reading to find out more about them and see if they are a fit for you.